X

 When you look at a craft beer, the label itself frequently contains a wealth of information about the history and philosophy of that particular brew.

-The perception that the brewers genuinely care about their craft is one of the key factors in why people opt to drink craft beer.
+The perception that the brewers genuinely care about their craft is a critical factor in why people drink craft beer.

-There are a ton of craft brewers in the US, so there’s a high likelihood that one is close to you.
+There are many craft brewers in the US, so there’s a high likelihood that one is near you.

-You can even go to the brewery that creates your favorite craft beer to learn more about how it is made.
-It would be harder to walk into a large factory and chat up the workers there.
+You can even visit the brewery that makes your favorite craft beer to learn more about how it is made.

-Does Craft Beer Definitively Taste Better Than Regular Beer?
+Does Craft Beer Taste Better Than Regular Beer?

-Craft brewers don’t produce as much beer as macro breweries, which produce billions of gallons annually.
+Craft brewers don’t produce as much beer as macro breweries, which have billions of gallons annually.

 You might be amazed at how inventive beers can be if you haven’t visited a nearby artisan brewery yet.

-A craft beer, on the other hand, will only be served slightly chilled, allowing your palate to detect the flavors and smells as you sip.
+On the other hand, craft beer will only be served slightly chilled, allowing your palate to detect the flavors and smells as you sip.

 Should You Go For Craft Beer For Health Reasons?

-How comparable is craft beer to regular beer and wine in terms of how it affects our health?
+How comparable is craft beer to regular beer and wine regarding how it affects our health?

 Craft beers generally have more calories per serving than typical beers because of the methods and ingredients used in their production.